 Things to do in Tbilisi, GeorgiaThe capital and largest city of the country of Georgia, Tbilisi has a lot to offer.
 Despite its condensed size, Tbilisi tourism is booming, and how!
 So for those of you wondering what all you can do in Tbilisi in two days, read on!

-Aptly perched along the banks of the beautiful Mtkvari River, Tbilisi in Georgia is an eclectic mash of different cultures and a diverse history.
+Places to visit in Tbilisi in two days!Aptly perched along the banks of the beautiful Mtkvari River, Tbilisi in Georgia is an eclectic mash of different cultures and a diverse history.
 There are so many popular tourist attractions in Tbilisi that exploring them all in two days might just not be possible.
 So to make things easier, we’ve made our own Tbilisi tourist map that’ll help you see the best of this colourful city in just two days.

 Did you find the plan we chalked out for you useful?
 If yes, please show some love by rating us with a "5 star" below: